 Umbria is an Italian region bordering Tuscany, Lazio and Le Marche.
 Often called the country’s green heart, it’s known for its medieval hill towns, dense forests and local cuisine, particularly foraged truffles and wines.
 Hilltop Perugia, the regional capital, is the site of medieval Palazzo dei Priori, housing the Galleria Nazionale dell’Umbria art museum.
 Pedestrianized Corso Vannucci is the focus of city life.
 Food and wine are as much a part of Umbria’s charm as its scenery and history.

 Imagine wandering ancient streets in quaint medieval villages, enjoying a leisurely coffee in the piazza.
 Lunch of local delicacies is commonplace…and not in a hurry.
-Imagine…just imagine…no crowds; no stress; just our little group surrounded by the beauty that is the green heart of Italy
+Imagine…just imagine…no crowds; no stress; just our little group surrounded by the beauty that is the green heart of Italy.

 .

-Friday, October 2, 2026 to Tuesday, October 13, 2026
+Friday, October 9, 2026 to Monday, October 19, 2026